tianshengs/tianshengs.github.io/ModelErrorPropagation.md

 ![High_elevation_comparison](https://user-images.githubusercontent.com/25497706/66488174-83863b00-ea7b-11e9-825c-1430262f3e60.png)

-Aster and SRTM data seem to be more consistent at higher elevation and steeper lands than at lower elevation and flat lands, although both SRTM and ASTER data did not sseem to pick up some river sections at steep regions close to their origins.
+Aster and SRTM data seem to be more consistent at higher elevation and steeper lands than at lower elevation and flat lands, although both SRTM and ASTER data did not seem to pick up some river sections at steep regions close to their origins.
 Several factors may lead to this problem.
 If there is a rather thick canopie along the river bank, then the setallite imagery may not be able to pick up the elevation of the river bed.
 Moreover, the river bed might be steep enough and the setallite imagery was not able to pick up the steep evelation of the riverbed.

 **Flat/Low elevation**